Environmental action: April 22 newsletter volume 1 number 6

-The document at right is an issue of the Environmental Action: April 22 newsletter distributed by Environmental Teach-In, Inc., the office Gaylord Nelson established to help coordinate the Earth Day efforts around the country.
+This document is an issue of the Environmental Action: April 22 newsletter distributed by Environmental Teach-In, Inc., the office Gaylord Nelson established to help coordinate the Earth Day efforts around the country.
 It offers a sampling of the diverse activities local organizers had planned.

 The newsletter is a powerful testament to the teach-in's grassroots character.